-DTx’s can be prescribed by physicians as stand-alone treatments or alongside existing drugs or therapies.
-Their digital nature enables them to target and treat otherwise rarely treated symptoms, empowering patients by lowering thresholds to high-quality care.
+Digital therapeutics can be prescribed by physicians as stand-alone treatments or alongside existing therapies.
+Their digital nature enables them to target and treat unmet needs at home and around the clock, empowering patients by lowering thresholds to high-quality care.

-Digital Therapeutics are medical treatments that can make medical claims, recieve regulatory authorization and reimbursement.
+Digital Therapeutics are medical treatments that can make medical claims, receive regulatory authorization and reimbursement.
 DTx products are to health apps what prescription drugs are to vitamin supplements bought at a grocery store.

 DTx products are designed and developed to treat specific medical disorders and diseases, defined by ICD-10 diagnose codes.